 Hardware and Software Requirements:

-Since Shopify is a web-based (hosted) ecommerce software, all you'll need is a web-enabled internet connection and a browser (Chrome, Firefox, Safari).
-There are no hardware or operating system requirements, but it's obviously better to have updated technology.
+Since Shopify is a web-based (hosted) ecommerce software, all you’ll need is an internet connection and an updated browser (Chrome, Firefox, Safari).
+There are no hardware or operating system requirements, but it’s obviously better to have updated technology.

-Shopify offers more than 100 fully-customizable, beautiful themes that you edit and customize to fit your store.
-Product management includes bulk import/export of products via CSV and inventory and stock level tracking.
+Shopify offers fully-customizable, beautiful themes that you edit and customize to fit your store.
+Product management includes bulk import/export of products via CSV, and inventory tracking.
 You’ll have access to all the order management tools you’ll need, including new order notifications and tracking for payments and shipping.
-Shopify integrates with virtually all major payment gateways and orders are completed in shops that are Level 1 PCI-DSS compliant and use 128-bit SSL encryption.
+Shopify integrates with all major shipping couriers, and can automatically determine shipping fees as needed.

-Shopify’s SEO and marketing features include built-in analytics, easy Google Analytics integration, and the ability to generate promo coupon codes for sales.
+Shopify’s SEO and marketing features include built-in analytics, easy Google Analytics integration, and the ability to generate coupon codes for sales.
 Sitemaps.xml files are automatically produced, so when you add items or alter your store search engine crawlers will be able to detect changes with ease.
-While the original Shopify required downloading an add-on to edit meta descriptions, that feature is included out-of-the-box with Shopify 2.
+While the original Shopify required you to download an add-on to edit meta descriptions, that feature is now included out-of-the-box.
 Shopify 2 also offers a customizable mobile theme that’s compatible with most smartphones.

 As I mentioned above, the dashboard in Shopify 2 received a complete makeover.
 The end result is a really refined, functional admin.
-I especially like the super intuitive live theme editor.
-Found under “Themes,” then “Theme Settings” in the backend, the new tool lets you customize your store’s aesthetics while tracking changes in a preview window without having to first publish the changes.
-I like that you can change and tweak fonts, colors for each section, headers and footers, and more design elements in real time and I found the theme editor to be incredibly easy to navigate.
-I love that as soon as you save a change--say switch the font from Arial to Verdana--it instantly appears in the live editor without having to refresh the pop-up screen.
-While we’re talking about fonts, it’s another plus that Shopify offers several nice, classic options that are easy to switch up if you want to make a subtle change to your store from time to time.
+I especially like the super intuitive live theme editor (found under “Themes,” then “Theme Settings” in the backend.)
+This new tool lets you customize your store’s design elements while tracking changes in a preview window without having to first publish the changes.
+I love that as soon as you save a change–say switch the font from Arial to Verdana–it instantly appears in the live editor without having to refresh the pop-up screen.

-Shopify's theme settings make it really easy to customize the most important areas of your template without requiring you to edit the raw files.
-Shopify gives you an incredible amount of customizability in a "for dummies" format, which is essential for anyone who doesn't have an in-depth knowledge of web design.
+Shopify’s Theme Settings make it really easy to customize the most important areas of your template without requiring you to edit the raw files.
+Shopify gives you an incredible amount of control in a “for dummies” format, which is essential for anyone who doesn’t have an in-depth knowledge of web design.

-There are dozens of free and paid themes in the Shopify theme store, with new skins from third-party developers being uploaded all the time.
+As of the date of this review, there are 11 free and 47 paid themes in the Shopify theme store, with new skins from third-party developers being uploaded all the time.
 I have to be honest, these themes are some of the best looking designs that I have seen.
 Very clean, very nice, very professional.
 If I was just starting out, I would definitely choose to purchase a theme over hiring a design firm.
-It'd be way cheaper.
-However, if you do need a design pro, then head over to the "Experts" section.
-You'll be sure to find one there.
+It would save me from one more headache, and save some hard-earned cash in the long run.
+However, if you do need a design pro, then head over to the “Experts” section.
+You’ll be sure to find one there.